VirtualRaven/mathlibra/readme.md

 At the moment, cmake is not configured to generate documentations and thus it has to be done manually.
 Feel free to reconfigure cmake for doc gen.

-An important trait of mathlibra is that it has no external dependecys and that it is platform independent.
+An important trait of mathlibra is that it has no external dependencies and that it is platform independent.
 Any code breaking these traits will not be accepted.
 For example, do not write code that requires the c++ boost library.
 Any functions needed for mathlibra not provided by the standard c library or the standard template library should be implemented inside of the project.
-The reason behind this is that this is as stated above ab educational project, there are no time limits or deadlines to adhear to.
+The reason behind this is that this is as stated above ab educational project, there are no time limits or deadlines to adhere to.
 So we have time to implement our own functions and learn something more that way.
-Implementing stuff by yourself may not always be the best option, but it is an great opertunity to learn, so for your own sake please follows these recomendations.
+Implementing stuff by yourself may not always be the best option, but it is an great opportunity to learn, so for your own sake please follows these recommendations.
-An exception has been made to platform independet rule regarding the plug-in system which calls platform specific function for loading shared libaries, but it does so by hiding this functions from the rest of the library and implements an generic interface for loadinng external code.
+An exception has been made to platform independent rule regarding the plug-in system which calls platform specific function for loading shared libraries, but it does so by hiding this functions from the rest of the library and implements an generic interface for loading external code.
 In this way the plug-in loader supports both unix and windows.

-Code seperation is also important.
-For example the code dealing with the external api implementation should be seperated into the wrapper folder.
+Code separation is also important.
+For example the code dealing with the external api implementation should be separated into the wrapper folder.
 Mathematical runtime functions should not be implemented inside mathlibra, instead they should be provided as plug-ins.

 Early optimization is never good as it makes it harder to develop.
-But that does not mean that you can compleatly ignore the issue.
-If you have implemented something but knows ways to improve it's preformance, raise an issue to notify everyone.
+But that does not mean that you can completely ignore the issue.
+If you have implemented something but knows ways to improve it's performance, raise an issue to notify everyone.
 That way, everyone will know what parts of the code should be optimized when time is given.

 Remember